wp-pager/wp-pager/README.md

 1. Wait until all containers will be up and running;
 1. Visit **http://localhost:8888**.
 If you see the WordPress installation page, you are good to go.
 If you see an error, wait a bit more;

+> I'm keeping the project with functional programming paradigm, so you will see a lot of functions and closures.

 Copyright (c) 2023 [Serhii Chornenkyi](https://github.com/SerhiiCho)